BoatrentalserviceBonaire-BlueBayBonairesailing-0297 (Groot (FULL HD))

 Follow the rules of the BNMP (Bonaire National Marine Park):

-• Do not sail between the yellow buoys and the shore.
+• Do not drive between the yellow buoys and the shore.
 Use only the yellow buoys.

 • Stay out of the light blue water.